midibyte/digital-image-processing/readme.txt

 	Each function operates only in its ROI
-	For each function, the function name is listed first, followed by the required parameters for that function
+	For each function, the function name is listed first, followed by the required parameters for that function A histogram can be created for any image.
+Use the histogram function described under Projcet 3.

 	add value
 		Increase the intensity for a gray-level image.